Ski Conditions App/Web

 The Problem

-Many customers are unsure or misinformed about the actual ski conditions at a resort.
+Many customers are unsure or even misled about the real conditions at a resort.
 Ski resorts often make their conditions sound better than they really are to draw more skiers to their slopes.
-For skiers to truly know the conditions they need to keep track of what the weather has been like for the past two or more weeks.
-The goal of this app is to inform the user of the ski conditions.
+If you really want to know what’s going on, you’ve got to keep up with the weather for a few weeks, which can be time consuming.

 The Solution